clarametto/Akan-Name/README.md

 #### This is a website that help you understand how Akan people use their culture in naming their children according  to the time they are born.

->The table below provides a few factors occurrence that let to one's naming.
+>The table below provides a few factors and occurrence that lead to one's naming.

 | Factor| Akan Name | Gender | M/F|